publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptIV/m__us_usc_t47_s551.md

     (h) __Disclosure of information to governmental entity pursuant to court order__

-    Except as provided in subsection (c)(2)(D) of this section, a governmental entity may obtain personally identifiable information concerning a cable subscriber pursuant to a court order only if, in the court proceeding relevant to such court order—
+    Except as provided in subsection (c)(2)(D), a governmental entity may obtain personally identifiable information concerning a cable subscriber pursuant to a court order only if, in the court proceeding relevant to such court order—

         (1) such entity offers clear and convincing evidence that the subject of the information is reasonably suspected of engaging in criminal activity and that the information sought would be material evidence in the case; and